Benchmarking Usability and Performance of Multicore Languages: Results

 \codecilk{Cilk: divide-and-conquer}{lst:cilk:spawnsync}

-Increase in code size of around 35\% are visible in Go randmat and winnow.
-For randmat, this can be explained by a suggested change of data structure; since the randmat program is small to begin with, this relatively small change amounts to a seemingly large increase percentage-wise.
-For winnow, the increase in performance results from the suggestion of the expert to add merge-sort, which is not part of Go's standard library; the original sort didn't parallelize well, resulting in a performance hit.

-The increases in size for Chapel can be explained by the hoisting of ranges/domain definitions, which would otherwise not be recognized as constants by the C compiler used by Chapel.

-\paragraph{Coding time.} \figref{fig:diff:codingtime} displays the differences in coding time between the non-expert and expert versions.
-The expert time is the sum of the non-expert time and the time spent on expert comments.

-The graph shows that a maximum of 80\% of the original coding time was spent on the optimizations suggested by the experts; in more than half of the cases, however, it is only up to 30\% of the original time.
-This shows that the time spent with expert comments was not too extensive.
-In particular, none of the original problems needed to be rewritten completely, but changes were incremental.
-This is in accordance with the noted changes in source code size.

-\paragraph{Execution time.} In \figref{fig:diff:exec} the differences in execution time are displayed.
-As expected, expert comments reduced execution time in most of the cases.
+The expert suggested to use \mbox{\lstinline[basicstyle= ]{cilk_for}} (\lstref{lst:cilk:parfor}) as it simplifies the code while doing the same recursive divide-and-conquer underneath, and should therefore be preferred.

-Strong improvements were made in the case of Go in most of the cases.
-This can be attributed to one important change in the way parallelism was achieved.
-In the non-expert versions, a divide-and-conquer pattern of the form displayed in \lstref{lst:go:divideandconquer} was frequently used.
+Strong execution time improvements (up to about 80\% decrease) after expert review were visible for Go in many of the problems.
+This can be attributed to a single change in the way parallelism was achieved.
+In the non-expert versions, a divide-and-conquer pattern of the form displayed in \lstref{lst:go:divideandconquer} was used.
 Instead, the expert recommended the distribute-work-synchronize pattern of \lstref{lst:go:parfor}.
-While the divide-and-conquer approach creates one goroutine per row of the matrix, the distribute-work-synchronize creates one for each processor core; for large matrices, the overhead of the excessive creation of goroutines then causes a performance hit.
-In the problem outer, the Go expert had suggested to change the data structure from a one-dimensional to a two-dimensional array for clarity, without apparent performance differences on smaller problem sizes on a desktop machine.
-In the final measurement, it is however the cause of a 63\% increase in execution time in the expert version; this highlights the fact that program optimizations have to take both the target machine and the target problem size into account.
+While the divide-and-conquer approach creates one goroutine per row of the matrix, the distribute-work-synchronize approach creates one for each processor core; for large matrices, the overhead of the excessive creation of goroutines then causes a performance hit.

-For Chapel, in the problem thresh, the expert execution time increases by about 70\%.
-The expert gave comments on a version that was compiled with version 1.5 of Chapel.
-After changing to version 1.6 (which had appeared in the meantime) for the final measurements, the \emph{non-expert} version experienced a significant reduction in execution time, while the expert version remained the same; this illustrates the fragility of compiler optimizations.

 \codego{Go: divide-and-conquer}{lst:go:divideandconquer}